gSchool/ada-CS-Fundamentals-Internship/09-graphs-p2/02-dijkstra.md

 - Initialize each value in the previous list to None (since we have not yet traversed any paths)
 - Initialize a queue.
 Add the start node to the queue.
 - While the queue is not empty:
+    - Set current as the item in the queue with minimum cost
     - loop through all the current node's neighbors
         - if the neighbor has not yet been visited:
             - set that node to visited